 Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") describes the principal factors affecting results of operations, liquidity and capital resources, and critical accounting policies of the Company.
 This discussion should be read in conjunction with the accompanying quarterly unaudited condensed consolidated financial statements and the Company's Annual Report on Form 10-K for the year ended December 31, 2011.
-The Company's 2011 Annual Report on Form 10-K includes additional information about significant accounting policies, practices and the transactions that underlie the Company's financial results, as well as a detailed discussion of the most significant risks and uncertainties to which its financial and operating results are subject.
-The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-Actual results could differ from those estimates.
-Certain reclassifications have been made to the financial and operational results that were presented in the June 30, 2011 Form 10-Q to conform to the current year's presentation of reportable operating segments.
+The Company's 2011 Annual Report on Form 10-K includes additional information about significant accounting policies, practices, and the transactions that underlie the Company's financial results, as well as a detailed discussion of the most significant risks and uncertainties to which its financial and operating results are subject.
+One of those risk factors disclosed in the 2011 Form 10-K includes the following: